 - Actually, I Am Him: Inverted in Monsters.
 He expresses a desire to duel "the swordsman king" who is said to be the greatest swordsman in the land.
 After he kills the dragon and leaves town, one of the residents remembers that the title "swordsman king" is what people decided to call Ryuma after he saved them.

 - Absurdly Sharp Blade: Can casually slice stone walls with his sword.

 - Affably Evil: Despite being revived as a zombie and thus being loyal to Gecko Moria, he still keeps his sense of honor.

-- Back from the Dead: Moria revives him using Brook's shadow, however, the revived Ryume doesn't identifies with the original.
+- Back from the Dead: Moria revives him using Brook's shadow, however, the revived Ryume doesn't identify with the original.

 - Blade Lock: Due to using the same moves as Brook, when fighting the two blades often clash together.
 And, when alive, he beheaded a dragon with just one hit.

-- Canon Immigrant: He was originally from Monsters of Wanted!
-(1998), a one-shot story Oda wrote 2 years before he started One Piece.
+- Canon Immigrant: He was originally from Monsters, a one-shot story Oda wrote 2 years before he started One Piece.

 - Charles Atlas Superpower: He killed a giant dragon with just one hit.
-Even as an undead, he seems to have kept most of his strength.
+Even as an undead, he's very strong.

-- Climbing Climax: During his fight with Zoro they start to climb the tower, until the fight ends with the two swordmen fighting on the roof.
+- Climbing Climax: During his fight with Zoro they start to climb the tower until the fight ends with the two swordsmen fighting on the roof.